-In assessing potential strategies for resolving our US operations under the applicable insolvency regimes, including the "material legal entities" and "core business lines," we have assumed that all "material legal entities" fail at the same time.
-The RRP for the US focuses on two alternatives: the sale of "material legal entities," "core business components and the orderly wind down of "material legal entities" and "core business lines."
-The sale of "material legal entities," "core business lines" or business components would contemplate the maintenance of market operations and potentially, franchise value, although this strategy may prove challenging in the event of an extended period of distress.
+In assessing potential strategies for resolving our US operations under the applicable insolvency regimes, including the MLEs and CBLs, we have assumed that all MLEs (except service entities) fail at the same time.
+The RRP for the US focuses on two alternatives: the sale of MLEs, CBLs or business components and the orderly wind-down of MLEs and CBLs.
+The sale of MLEs, CBLs or business components would contemplate the maintenance of market operations and potentially, franchise value, although this strategy may prove challenging in the event of an extended period of distress.
 Certain legal entities, business lines or business components may be marketed individually or in package form.
 The range of potential purchasers may include other broker dealers and banks, as well as hedge funds.
-The wind down of "material legal entities" and "core business lines" would involve the liquidation of the positions remaining in inventory at the point of resolution.
-The actual unwind procedures would be determined to assed on a number of factor; at resolution, including market conditions, current valuations, and the liquidity profile of the remaining portion.
-These strategies are not mutually exclusive; in resolution, US operations may be resolved under a combination of a sale of "material legal entites," "core business lines" or business components and a wind down of remaining businesses and operations.
+The wind-down of MLEs and CBLs would involve the liquidation of the positions remaining in inventory at the point of resolution.
+The actual unwind procedures would be determined based on a number of factors at resolution, including market conditions, current valuations, and the liquidity profile of the remaining portfolio.
+These strategies are not mutually exclusive; in resolution, US operations may be resolved under a combination of a sale of MLEs, CBLs or business components and a wind-down of remaining businesses and operations.